-Clevinger comes back, Indians rally late to drop Twins 6-3
+Clevinger welcomed back, Indians rally late to top Twins

 Twins: Randy Dobnak (5-1) will start the opener of a four-game series Friday in Detroit.

-Indians: Following an off day, Cleveland opens a three-game series in St. Louis with McKenzie making his second start.
+Indians: Following an off day, Cleveland opens a three-game series in St. Louis with rookie Triston McKenzie making his second start.
 The skinny, 6-foot-5 right-hander struck out 10 in six innings while making his major league debut last week.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports